Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/01_reference_phylogeny/README.md

 The > character was removed from the tsv file, and the replace_fasta_header.pl script was run.

 We also noted the following:
-1. Odontostomatida.
-In the EukRibo dataset, the group is in SAL (no further group specified).
+1. Odontostomatida - In the EukRibo dataset, the group is in SAL (no further group specified).
 But in Adl et al, we see that Odontostomatida are placed within Armophorea.
 In our phylogenies, the group falls within Litostomatea (we havent computed bootstrap support for it though).
-2. Kiitrichidae.
-In the EukRibo dataset, this group is also in an unspecified position in SAL.
+2. Kiitrichidae - In the EukRibo dataset, this group is also in an unspecified position in SAL.
 In Adl et al. the group is placed in Spirotrichea (which is also consistent with our phylogenies).

 ## Making files for the constraint groups